 We are proud of our standing, our history and our achievements.
-In the past 70 years we have produced four Nobel Laureates, some of Australia’s most pre-eminent scientists and thousands of graduates with a world-class education in science, environment, medicine and health.
+In the past 70 years we have produced four Nobel Laureates, some of Australia’s most pre-eminent scientists and thousands of graduates with a world-class education in science.

 Comprising four initial research institutes, ANU became Australia’s only fulltime research university in 1946.